 The Minimalist’s Capsule Wardrobe For A Tiny Home

 Lockdown got much of the nation decluttering in earnest, me included.
-Faced with the prospect of weeks, possibly months hanging out in the same four walls of my liveaboard boat, I was faced with another opportunity to get brutal with stuff that was no longer serving my life.
-I put two big bags of unwanted clothes and kitchen utensils in my boot so I could ignore them until lockdown was lifted and I could safely pass them on.
+Faced with the prospect of weeks, possibly months hanging out in the same four walls of my live aboard boat, I was faced with another opportunity to get brutal with stuff that was no longer serving my life.
+I put two big bags of unwanted clothes and kitchen utensils in my boot so I could ignore them until lockdown was lifted and I could pass them on.
 It got me thinking, after practicing minimalism and thoughtful purchasing for nearly three years, this lifestyle is still a work in progress.

 If you’re here, you probably know what fast fashion is doing to our lovely planet.
 One bit of good news though.
-Fashion Revolution reported that 45% of respondents said that during Covid-19, they learned they needed less stuff in order to be happy.
+Fashion Revolution reported that 45% of respondents said that during lockdown, they learned they needed less stuff in order to be happy.
 Being conscious consumers and buying small amounts of long-lasting and low impact clothing go hand in hand with minimalism.

 What is minimalism and how can we achieve it?